spanner888/CamScripts/README.md

 [!CAUTION]
 Please create a test Library Tool Table before you run any of the scripts, which are the first three macros items.
 This stops test Tool data being added into your main ToolTable.

+Before running any of the macros, it is best to open the CAM WorkBench.

-Now open the FreeCAD macro manager to find the scripts, for example:
+Then open the FreeCAD macro manager to find the scripts, for example:

 ![CamScripts Macros](./images/CamScriptsMacros.png)

 The fourth macro opens the github repository to show the main README information.
 There are more READMEs describing the import process and naming rules etc.

-This repo also contains the files for the extended Machinability demonstration (within the CamScripts_3Full Process Example) and the example custom user shapes, including one containing Helix and Rake angles.

-These latter files can be configured (the Materials) and copied (the Tool shapes) by running the macro "CamScripts_5Setup_Additional_Items"

 If you have not used the CAM workbench before and setup the default Tool directory and files, then:

 - Create and empty FreeCAD document
 - Open the CAM workbench
 - Open Tool Library menu to trigger first time setup & copy.
-If you are not sure, accept all of the defaults inclduing creating directories and copying files.
+If you are not sure, accept all of the defaults including creating directories and copying files.
-- This is also a good time to use the top left side + button to create a "Test" Tool table, so the example scripts doo not clutter the default ToolBit entires provided.
+- This is also a good time to use the top left side + button to create a "Test" Tool table, so the example scripts doo not clutter the default ToolBit entries provided.

-Before running any of the Scripts menu scripts (the first three items), run the last item "Once only setup" to copy sample Tool shapes to your Tools Library and setup the Extended Machinability Material and model.
+This repo also contains the files for the extended Machinability demonstration (within the CamScripts_3Full Process Example) and the example custom user shapes, including one containing Helix and Rake angles.

+These latter files can be configured (the Materials) and copied (the Tool shapes) by using the FreeCAD macro manager to run the macros:

+- CamScripts_5Setup_CustomToolShapes
+- CamScripts_6Setup_CustomMaterialCfg

 Output of the scripts: